 Apple was a loyal, adorable, 5 pound yorkie pom and she was a free rescue dog we found on Craigslist.
 She was my first dog and I could walk her around downtown Seattle without a leash because she was so obsessed with me (and I felt the same about her).
 Unfortunately our free dog came with some health issues that cost several thousand dollars.
 I learned a lot from Apple; I learned about the benefits of feeding a natural, human grade, raw food diet as well as the need for health testing, including running a simple blood panel after puppies are 16 weeks old and then yearly to make sure organs are functioning as they should.
 Apple’s kidneys failed in 2012 and I started researching kidney failure in dogs and I found that feeding fresh green tripe was the help she needed.
 I could not find a local store that sold fresh tripe in 2012 but after a lot of researching and calling around I was introduced to a local co-op for feeding raw.
 We made the switch to raw diet before we got our first doodle, Shakira, and have not looked back.
 I know there are plenty of products on the market that are “grain free” and have a higher price but you cannot convince me that processed food is better than whole foods.
 I find that that dog smell is gone, there is a lot less clean up to do in the yard (you get that I’m talking about poop, right?), our dogs have never have ‘hot spots’, skin irritation/rash, ear infections, etc. Even if you don’t purchase a puppy from us, if you are local I would be thrilled to introduce you to the dog food co-op so you can begin feeding raw.
 No matter where you are located if you landed here on a search regarding kidney disease in dogs or renal dysplasia in dogs I would be happy to share everything I know and be as much support as possible.
 I know how devastated I felt after that diagnosis but after Apple’s kidneys failed she lived for another 2+ years with the change in diet, Chinese herbs and acupuncture.

 Our dogs are our pets FIRST and they are part of the family business second.
-Our dogs all sleep in their crates which are in our bedroom and each morning they go out for a potty break and we all get back in our bed to cuddle before starting our day.
+Our dogs all sleep in their crates which are in our bedroom or in our bed with us and each morning they go out for a potty break and we all get back in our bed to cuddle before starting our day.
 I love this time!
-Our dogs live in our home with us 100% and even if we did have acres for them to run and play, they would only do it if we were standing outside with them as they like to be with us constantly.
-We will stop breeding our moms after 4 litters but once they “retire” they will still be part of the family and continue to live in our home.
-My husband likes to say he is the “master” but I always insist I am their mommy.
+When you come to our home you will meet Beyonce and JLo, both are already spayed and retired after 4 litters and Fergie will retire after her forth.
+For our girls that live in guardian homes their commitment is just three litters and then they will be spayed and continue to live their same family as a pet.
+I My husband likes to say he is the “master” but I always insist I am their mommy.
 I kiss and cuddle every one of my furry kids every single day.
 My husband Andru and I are fortunate enough to both work from home so our dogs are used to being with us all the time.
 When I was shopping for an additional pup to add to our pack (JLo) I considered buying an adult dog and was surprised to find out many breeders either keep their dogs outside every day and are allowed laundry room access in extreme weather conditions or they live in the garage.
 Even if you dress the garage up and call it a “puppy penthouse” it is still locking the animal away from the family and we never do that in our home.
 I couldn’t find another breeder with a style like mine.
 JLo lived in a converted garage away from the family.
-The results of this poor socialization as a new puppy are that she is very nervous and then excited when new people come to our house.
-We are doing our best to correct this but I want to point it out so if you visit another breeder you know it is really is important that the dog live in the house with the family, unless you are looking for a guard dog that will live outside then that would be a different situation.
+The results of this poor socialization as a new puppy was that she was very nervous and then excited when new people came to our house.
+We spent a lot of time working that out but I want to point it out so if you visit another breeder you know it is really is important that the dog live in the house with the family, unless you are looking for a guard dog that will live outside then that would be a different situation.

 If you have more questions about me or anything stated above please give me a call/text/or use the contact form to email me!